Perimeter security: Fences

+MEMS

+MEMS technology can be used to enhance the effectiveness of fences' protection by incorporating sensors that can detect changes in pressure, vibration, and other physical phenomena.
+Standing for "microelectromechanical systems", they are tiny devices that combine mechanical and electrical components on a small scale.
+They can be used to create sensors that are small, lightweight, and highly sensitive to various physical inputs.

+In the context of a perimeter fence, MEMS sensors can be attached to the fenced area.
+These sensors could detect changes in pressure or vibration caused by someone attempting to climb over or cut through the fence.
+The sensors then transmit an alert to a security system, allowing security personnel to respond quickly to the attempted breach.

+Overall, incorporating MEMS technology into a perimeter fence could provide significant benefits in terms of security, durability, and maintenance.
+As technology continues to advance, more innovative ways of using MEMS to enhance the security of our physical surroundings could be seen.

 Electronic technology

 Beginning with the advent of electronic sensors, the concept of perimeter security evolved rapidly to include more modern, technological solutions.
 This allows both private entities and governments to protect wider areas with less manpower involved.
-In World War II radar was first introduced to detect airplanes and ships and later ground targets.
+In World War II, radar was first introduced to detect airplanes, ships, and later ground targets.

 Later, ground surveillance radar was coupled with steerable cameras that were automatically cued onto targets for quick evaluation of the threat.
 These systems were large and very expensive.

 In the military, small force deployment has created complex perimeter protection problems.
 It has also created opportunities for innovation.
-Secure wireless communications, lightweight weaponry, faster transport and portable perimeter protection have all become vital to the success of such missions.
+Secure wireless communications, lightweight weaponry, faster transport, and portable perimeter protection have all become vital to the success of such missions.
 Compact surveillance radar (CSR) deployable in minutes provides temporary or portable perimeter security.

-While military applications have pressed the innovation for more mobile, affordable perimeter protection, today's growing threats to homeland security have launched another wave of pioneering products to protect airports, bridges, harbors, dams and electrical substations.
-These include solutions such as thermal cameras, compact radar, microwave and radiowave fences, and biometric scanning, most of which can be linked to smartphone or tablet technology.
+While military applications have pressed the innovation for more mobile, affordable perimeter protection, today's security threats have triggered a wave of new products engineered to protect important infrastructure such as airports, bridges, harbors, dams, and electrical substations.
+These products include thermal cameras, compact radar, microwave and radio wave fences, and biometric scanning, most of which can be linked to smartphone or tablet technology.